Last updated on May 30, 2025

 Where to Buy Cowboy Bebop Cards

-Since these cards are promos that will be given out at LGS events nearly a year, you won’t be able to purchase the set in a bundle like a Secret Lair.
-You’ll have a few options for purchasing them.
-Due to the nature of these being promos, you will not find them at big box stores like Walmart, Target, and the like.
+Since these cards are promos that were awarded at LGS events, you won’t be able to purchase the set in a bundle like a Secret Lair.
+You have a few options to purchase them.
+Due to the nature of these promos, you will not find them at big box stores like Walmart, Target, and the like that carry value boosters.

 Local Game Stores

-Game stores can’t sell promos when they receive them but that doesn’t mean players won’t trade in their promos if they don’t like them, plus they may have excess.
-You can also try to get them from your LGS by participating in the Standard Showdowns or trading with victorious players.
+Game stores can’t sell promos when they receive them but players can trade in their promos if they don’t need them.
+You can also try to get them from your LGS or trade with victorious players.

 TCGplayer

 TCGplayer is a fantastic place to grab singles!
 Because of how the open market functions, cards on TCGplayer are often priced lower than other sites.
-You might pay more for shipping but it’s hard to go wrong here, especially if you only want one or two cards.
+You might pay more for shipping but it’s hard to go wrong here, especially if you only want one or two cards like Jeff did in a test purchase from TCGplayer.

 Card Kingdom

-I prefer using Card Kingdom when I’m purchasing a lot of cards at once.
-The shipping fees from TCGplayer can add up quickly; even though cards on CK cost a little more, I’ve found it evens out.
+I prefer using Card Kingdom when I purchase a lot of cards at once.
+The shipping fees from TCGplayer can add up quickly; even though cards on CK cost a little more, I find that it evens out.

 Best Cowboy Bebop Cards Ranked

-I’m just running through a quick ranking of these cards!
+Here I run through a quick ranking of these cards!
 Since they’re all interactive it gives us an easy axis to judge them against.
-I’m primarily considering how they play in Commander.
+I consider how they play in both Standard and Commander.

 Cowboy Bebop Lightning Strike

-Lightning Strike is effective in Standard mono-red brews but isn’t a card I’m particularly interested in for Commander.
-It’s role in Standard and some Pioneer decks make it far from useless, however.
+Lightning Strike is effective in lots of mono-red brews but isn’t a card I’m particularly interested in for Commander.
+Its role in Constructed and some Pioneer decks make it far from useless, however.

 #1.
 Go for the Throat